You may be surprised to learn that milk from cows is probably bad for your cat.

-Milk Is Bad for Most Cats
+Why Milk Is Bad For Most Cats

 This is because undigested lactose will stay in their intestines, rather than passing into the bloodstream, and end up fermenting because of bacteria.
-This leads to a whole array of stomach problems that often appear within 8 to 12 hours of drinking the milk.
+That fermentation leads to a whole array of stomach problems that often appear within eight to twelve hours of drinking the milk.

-Why Is the Myth That Cats Like Milk So Popular?
+Why Is The Myth That Cats Like Milk So Popular?

 Now, most milk doesn’t have that much fat for cats to enjoy anyway.
 But even cats that lap up fatty cream still have to deal with upset stomachs afterward.

 When Kittens Can Drink Milk

 If you want to make the water a little more “fun,” consider buying a drinking fountain for your cat.
 These miniature fountains are simple to set up–you typically just plug them in.
-Then they provide moving water for your cat to drink, which she may actually prefer.
+Then they provide moving water for your cat to drink, which they may actually prefer.